flo3003/lexiconFALCON/README.md

 If you want to start the training from pretrained embeddings:

-Download the pretrained embeddings in the `lexiconFALCON` directory.
+Download pretrained embeddings (e.g. [glove.6B](http://nlp.stanford.edu/data/glove.6B.zip) in the `lexiconFALCON` directory and run

-Run
 ```
-./map_ids.sh  input_files/random_initial_vectors.txt pretrained_embeddings_file.txt
+./map_ids.sh  input_files/random_initial_vectors.txt pretrainedembeddingsfile
 ```

 This will create the following files:
-- `pretrained_embeddings_file_weights.txt` which contains only the words' vectors
+- `input_files/pretrainedembeddingsfile_weights.txt` which contains only the words' vectors (witout the actual word in the first column)
-- `mapped_ids.txt` which is the mapping file maps the indices of the vocabulary words to the indices of the corresponding words in the pretrained vector file.
+- `input_files/mapped_ids.txt` which maps the indices of the vocabulary words to the indices of the corresponding words in the pretrained vector file.
 For example word "the" has index "3" in the vocabulary and index "56" in the pretrained vector file.
 The mapping file maps 3 to 56.

-Edit the `run_algos_pretrained.sh` script to select the desirable parameters.
-Note that the parameter `emb_file` in `run_algos_pretrained.sh` should be the `pretrained_embeddings_file_weights.txt` file.
+Edit the `run_algos_pretrained.sh` script to fill in the parameter values, and run

-Run
 ```
 ./run_algos_pretrained.sh
 ```
+*Note that the parameter `emb_file` in `run_algos_pretrained.sh` should be the `input_files/pretrainedembeddingsfile_weights.txt` file.*

 # GloVe